deluca-mike/bf6-portal-utils/ffa-spawning/README.md

 3. **Distance Checking** – For each candidate spawn point, calculates the distance to the closest player.
 4. **Ideal Range** – A spawn point is considered ideal if the distance to the closest player is between `minimumSafeDistance` and `maximumInterestingDistance`.
-5. **Fallback Selection** – If no ideal spawn point is found within `MAX_SPAWN_CHECKS` iterations, two fallbacks are
+5. **Fallback Selection** – If no ideal spawn point is found within `maxSpawnCandidates` iterations, two fallbacks are
    tracked: the most interesting "safe" spawn (>= safe distance, closest to players) and the safest "interesting" spawn (<= interesting distance, farthest from players).
 A scaled midpoint (`safeOverInterestingFallbackFactor` × average of the safe/interesting thresholds) decides which fallback to use, biasing toward safer options as the factor grows.

 ### Performance vs. Quality Tradeoff

-The `_MAX_SPAWN_CHECKS` constant (default: 12) represents a tradeoff between:
+The `maxSpawnCandidates` option (default: 12) represents a tradeoff between:

 - **Performance** – Lower values reduce computation time but may miss suitable spawn points.
 - **Spawn Quality** – Higher values increase the chance of finding an ideal spawn point but require more distance calculations.

 In rare cases, especially with many players and few spawn points, players may spawn on top of each other if no safe spawn point is found within the check limit.
-Consider adjusting `_MAX_SPAWN_CHECKS` based on your map size, player count, and spawn point density, and make sure there are more spawn points than max players.
+Consider adjusting `maxSpawnCandidates` via the `initialize()` options based on your map size, player count, and spawn point density, and make sure there are more spawn points than max players.

 ---